spicata/spicata-and-11ty/notes/Overview of Oceania by A. P. Elkin.md

 	- Instead of keeping track, he can describe every single little thing.
 		- Not 20 rocks, but 20 different things characterised by... something
 ### Ownership
+- They do have ownership, but not excess
+	- In E, that includes land and life
 - No need for excess
 	- Needs are respected

+- They belong to the country, not the other way around.
+	- Belongs to the lord (feudalism)
+- Body is owned by the spirit.
+It is his

 - Universal (similarities) vs Particular (differences)
 - [[Maslow's Hierarchy of Needs]]